Soekarno–Hatta International Airport Terminal 3

 Soekarno–Hatta International Airport Terminal 3 is a terminal of Soekarno–Hatta International Airport serving Greater Jakarta, Indonesia.
 It is located on northeast side of the airport.
 Terminal 3 has a different style to other terminals of the airport.
 Terminal 1 and 2 were built with incorporation of the local Javanese architecture into the design, but Terminal 3 is built in contemporary modern design with a degree of environmental friendly and traditional sense.
 The terminal was first named as Terminal 3 Ultimate before it was renamed simply as Terminal 3.

-Garuda Indonesia Group airlines, including Garuda Indonesia and Citilink, operate all of its flights from this terminal.
+Garuda Indonesia operates all of its flights from this terminal.
 Most foreign airlines and several local airlines serving the airport also fly from this terminal.
 In 2017, the terminal was named as the best airport terminal in Indonesia at the ninth Bandara Awards initiated by Majalah Bandara.

 History

 The former Terminal 3 was officially opened for commercial flights when Mandala Airlines and Indonesia AirAsia started operations in T3 for their domestic flights on 20 April 2009 followed by international flights on 15 November 2011.
 The old Terminal 3 had a capacity of 4 million passengers per annum, 30 check-in counters, 6 baggage carousels and 3 gates with two jet bridges.
 In 2012, Angkasa Pura II, the airport operator, undertook a master plan to upgrade Soekarno-Hatta International airport into a world class airport and ultimately build an Aerotropolis.
 The expansion of Terminal 3 is part of the masterplan.
 Terminal 3 was initially projected to serve 60 airplanes.

 The new Terminal 3 officially opened for commercial aviation on 9 August 2016.
 At first, the new T3 had no link with the old T3 building.
 The old T3 is now renovated and connections between the new and old terminals have been built.
 Airlines that belonged to SkyTeam alliance gradually moved from T2 to the new T3, starting with Garuda Indonesia on 1 May 2017, Saudia on 10 July, Vietnam Airlines on 12 July, Korean Air on 17 July, and XiamenAir on 30 July, respectively.
 It was later announced that in December 2017, all international flights will be using the new T3.